mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 }
 ```

-We've now made `Int` and `Bool` adopt the `Semigroup` protocol, but can we really say that these types behave as semigroups?
-Our mathematical definition of semigroup had another piece that we are completely ignoring: associativity of the binary operation.
+We’ve now made `Int` and `Bool` adopt the `Semigroup` protocol, but can we really say that these types behave as semigroups?
+Our mathematical definition of semigroup had another requirement that we are completely ignoring: associativity of the binary operation.
 This piece of the story is very important, and we must find a way to represent it in Swift.
 Using pseudo code, we essentially want:

 ```swift
 // pseudo code to verify that Int.op is associative